 Pete Taylor, Singing Project Coordinator, Sheffield Music Hub

 The Group meets approximately 3 times a year, for a dedicated full day’s event packed with professional development opportunities, information sharing and networking.
 These take place at different locations around the country to enable as many different people as possible to attend.
-One of the meetings every year takes the form of a folk arts education conference.

 Thursday 21 June 2018, 10am - 5pm